 - Donations to our international partners for food, transportation in the villages

 - Money for in-country nurses to provide nursing care and treatments in the remote villages we serve

 - Shipped medications and supplies abroad to our partners exclusive of medical trips

 - United States nursing and medical volunteers with testing, treating, training and teaching: all our direct services are free locally and internationally

 - Board of Director volunteer time with service programs and BOD governance meetings

 - BOD Annual Retreats 2009, 2010, 2011, 2012, 2013

-- International Volunteer efforts from our partners in Liberia, the CRCA (Christian Revival Church Association), Sylom Ministries in India, Ecuador with ‘Helping Hands across Ecuador,’ New Jerusalem Ministry in Haiti (the CRC – Christian Revival Church) and Haiti missions based in Savannah, Georgia, African Development Fund, Zimbabwe serving together to address serious health issues, poverty, lack of access to medical care, education and training
+- International Volunteer efforts from our partners in Liberia, the CRCA (Christian Revival Church Association), Ecuador with ‘Helping Hands across Ecuador,’ New Jerusalem Ministry in Haiti (the CRC – Christian Revival Church), ADTM in Zimbabwe, Rwanda Missions and Haiti missions serving together to address serious health issues, poverty, lack of access to medical care, education and training

 Note: In-kind contributions are volunteer hours equated into cash value; no money is exchanged.
 990’s are Federal Government Return (Public Information).
 Independent Audit examination will be conducted with total revenues exceeding $150,000.00 dollar amounts in two consecutive given annual years of revenue.